Cellular-Imaging-Amsterdam-UMC/BIOMERO.importer/tests/README.md

 conda deactivate
 ```

-This setup allows you to test the OMERO Automated Data Import project in an environment that closely mirrors the production setup, ensuring that your tests are as accurate and relevant as possible.
+This setup allows you to test the BIOMERO.importer project in an environment that closely mirrors the production setup, ensuring that your tests are as accurate and relevant as possible.